 Using tallow on the carnivore diet

-You can use tallow on the carnivore diet for cooking steaks, frying eggs, frying pancakes, making carnivore fish fingers, or simply adding a bit of melted tallow to a lean dish to increase your fat intake.
+You can use tallow on the carnivore diet for making your own tallow-based moisturizer or natural deodorant that is free of all the nasty chemicals, cooking steaks, frying eggs, frying pancakes, making carnivore fish fingers, or simply adding a bit of melted tallow to a lean dish to increase your fat intake.

 With the fat chips, you can use them as snacks or eat them with lean steaks and other leaner dishes to improve the taste and the fat intake in your diet.

 Tallow made from beef fat, mutton fat, lamb fat or other ruminant fats is simply the best cooking oil to use on the carnivore diet because:

 - Ruminants are better raised than pigs and poultry

 - Ruminant fats have a lower level of polyunsaturated fats than pork and poultry

 - Ruminant fats have better omega 6 to omega 3 ratio than pork and poultry fats.

 What is Suet and Tallow: How to make, use, and store these Fat Powerhouses